Skip to content

 • recipes remove deletes the named recipe file but does not delete any launch profile that references it; remove referencing launch profiles separately when needed.

 • launch-profiles add requires --name and --recipe.
-It accepts: --agent-name, --agent-id, --workdir, --auth, --prompt-mode {unattended|as_is}, repeatable --env-set NAME=value, mailbox flags (--mail-transport {filesystem|stalwart}, --mail-principal-id, --mail-address, --mail-root, --mail-base-url, --mail-jmap-url, --mail-management-url), launch posture flags (--headless, --no-gateway, --gateway-port), prompt-overlay flags (--prompt-overlay-mode {append|replace}, --prompt-overlay-text, --prompt-overlay-file), and memo-seed flags (--memo-seed-text, --memo-seed-file, --memo-seed-dir, --memo-seed-policy {initialize|replace|fail-if-nonempty}).
+It accepts: --agent-name, --agent-id, --workdir, --auth, --prompt-mode {unattended|as_is}, repeatable --env-set NAME=value, managed system-skill flags (--system-skill-set, --system-skill, --system-skills-mode {inherit|extend|replace|none}, --no-system-skills), mailbox flags (--mail-transport {filesystem|stalwart}, --mail-principal-id, --mail-address, --mail-root, --mail-base-url, --mail-jmap-url, --mail-management-url), launch posture flags (--headless, --no-gateway, --gateway-port), relaunch chat-session flags (--relaunch-chat-session-mode {new|tool_last_or_new|exact}, --relaunch-chat-session-id), prompt-overlay flags (--prompt-overlay-mode {append|replace}, --prompt-overlay-text, --prompt-overlay-file), --gateway-mail-notifier-appendix-text, and memo-seed flags (--memo-seed-text, --memo-seed-file, --memo-seed-dir).

 • launch-profiles add rejects an existing profile name by default.
-Passing --yes confirms same-lane replacement of an existing explicit launch profile; replacement uses create semantics, so omitted optional fields are cleared instead of preserved. --yes does not allow replacing an easy profile with an explicit launch profile.
+Passing --yes confirms same-lane replacement of an existing explicit launch profile; replacement uses create semantics, so omitted optional fields are cleared instead of preserved. --yes does not allow replacing an project profile with an explicit launch profile.

 • launch-profiles add also accepts --managed-header or --no-managed-header to store explicit managed-header whole-header policy, plus repeatable --managed-header-section SECTION=enabled|disabled to store section policy.
 Omitting whole-header flags stores inherit; omitting section flags stores no section entries.
 For the conceptual model behind these flags, see Managed Launch Prompt Header.

-• launch-profiles set patches without dropping unspecified advanced blocks and exposes matching --clear-* flags for nullable fields (--clear-agent-name, --clear-agent-id, --clear-workdir, --clear-auth, --clear-prompt-mode, --clear-env, --clear-mailbox, --clear-headless, --clear-managed-header, --clear-managed-header-section, --clear-managed-header-sections, --clear-prompt-overlay, --clear-memo-seed).
+• launch-profiles set patches without dropping unspecified advanced blocks and exposes matching --clear-* flags for nullable fields (--clear-agent-name, --clear-agent-id, --clear-workdir, --clear-auth, --clear-prompt-mode, --clear-env, --clear-system-skills, --clear-mailbox, --clear-headless, --clear-relaunch-chat-session, --clear-managed-header, --clear-managed-header-section, --clear-managed-header-sections, --clear-prompt-overlay, --clear-gateway-mail-notifier-appendix, --clear-memo-seed).

 • launch-profiles set also accepts --managed-header or --no-managed-header and repeatable --managed-header-section SECTION=enabled|disabled.
 Whole-header flags are mutually exclusive, --clear-managed-header returns the stored whole-header field to inherit, --clear-managed-header-section SECTION removes one stored section entry, and --clear-managed-header-sections removes all stored section entries.